MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

     1. Select the `generator` scheme to compile the executable.
     1. Select the `tests` scheme to run the tests.
 1. Build with Bazel:
-    1. `bazel build //tools/generator` to compile the executabke.
+    1. `bazel build //tools/generator` to compile the executable.
     1. `bazel test //test/...` to run the tests.

 ### Developing